DoctorMcKay/node-steam-user/README.md

 ### changelistUpdateInterval

 If `enablePicsCache` is enabled, then `node-steam-user` will automatically request app/package changes (via `getProductChanges`) for known apps and packages, and update the internal cache when they update.
+This is the frequency, in milliseconds, for changelist update requests.
 Set to `0` to disable.

 Added in 3.3.0.

 Defaults to `60000`.
+Minimum value `1000`, although you're recommended to not go below 10 seconds or so.

 ### additionalHeaders